DGM Racing: Truck No. 72 history

 In 2009, DGM fielded the No. 72 Chevrolet Silverado part-time.
 Owner Mario Gosselin drove for 1 race.
 Clay Rogers also drove for one race.
 Peyton Sellers also made 1 start in this truck.
 Michelle Theriault made four starts with this truck.
 She failed to qualify at one race.
 John Jackson made five starts in the 72 truck.

 In 2010, Johnny Chapman drove this truck for two races.
 He failed to qualify at one race.
 Jackson returned to this truck for four races.
-Caitlin Shaw drove the No. 72 truck at Phoenix International Raceway.
+Caitlin Shaw drove the No. 72 truck at Phoenix.